SmarterApp/RDW_Documentation/deploy/Upgrade.v1_2_2.AWS.md

 **Intended Audience**: this document provides detailed instructions for upgrading the [Reporting Data Warehouse (RDW)](../README.md) applications in an AWS environment from v1.2.1 to v1.2.2.
 Operations and system administrators will find it useful.

-It is assume that the official deployment and upgrade instructions were used for the current installation.
+It is assumed that the official deployment and upgrade instructions were used for the current installation.
 Please refer to that documentation for general guidelines.

 ### Overview